revtam/uchain/README.md

 1. install `docker`
 2. install `npm`
+3. install the MetaMask extension in your browser
-3. `npm --prefix ./smartcontracts ci`: install dependencies for deploying the smart contracts
+4. `npm --prefix ./smartcontracts ci`: install dependencies for deploying the smart contracts
-4. optionally import admin wallet (private key: `./smartcontracts/secrets/admin_private_key.txt`) and test wallets (private keys: `./smartcontracts/secrets/testwallets.json`) into your MetaMask
+5. optionally import admin account (private key: `./smartcontracts/secrets/admin_private_key.txt`) and test account (private keys: `./smartcontracts/secrets/testwallets.json`) into your MetaMask - _at least the import of the admin account is recommended_ because it can be used to accept registration request (registration of your own account)

 ## How to run

 1. `docker network create project-network`: create the docker network that can be shared between the system components
 2. `docker-compose -f uchain/docker-compose.yml up -d`: start the blockchain (client node available at `http://localhost:8545`)
-3. `npm --prefix ./smartcontracts run execute-all`: compile and deploy smart contracts, load sample data, generate Typescript definitions of smart contracts and export dependencies for the other components (deployed contract addresses, generated Typescript definitions, compiled smart contracts)
-   IMPORTANT NOTE: the sample data deployment takes several minutes
+3. `npm --prefix ./smartcontracts run execute-all`: compile and deploy smart contracts, load sample data, generate Typescript definitions of smart contracts and export dependencies for the other components (deployed contract addresses, generated Typescript definitions, compiled smart contracts), IMPORTANT NOTE: the sample data deployment takes several minutes
 4. `docker-compose -f registrator/docker-compose.yml up -d`: start registrator server
 5. `docker-compose -f fileupload/docker-compose.yml up -d`: start file server
 6. `docker-compose -f frontend/docker-compose.yml up -d`: start frontend server